patrimadriles/patrimadriles/README.md

 - 👋 Hi, I’m @patrimadriles
-- 👀 I’m interested in HTML, CSS and JavaScript.
+- 👀 I’m interested in Python, HTML, CSS, and JavaScript.
-- 🌱 I’m currently learning UX/UI design.
+- 🌱 I’m currently learning.
 - 💞️ I’m looking to collaborate on small junior projects.
 - 📫 How to reach me: send an email to patrimadriles@gmail.com